admiau8/time-limit/README.md

 # time-limit
-Program that limits screen usage
+Program that limits screen usage.
 Currently there is only a deb package.
 Support for Windows soon.